-I’m writing this blog post not because I believe newborns can or should be on a schedule, but because I know this is a question frequently asked by new parents.
+I’m write this post not because I believe newborns can or should be on a schedule, but because I know this is a question frequently asked by new parents.
 First, let’s define two terms – newborn and schedule.
 Newborns are babies aged birth–16 weeks, counting from their due date.
 If you give birth 4 weeks early, your baby remains in the “newborn” stage until they are 20 weeks of age chronologically.
-Schedule, when used in relation to infant and toddler sleep, refers simply to naps and bedtime happening at more or less the same times each day, with an emphasis on sleep lengths for nap and overnight sleep lasting for more or less the same durations each day.
+Schedule refers simply to naps and bedtime happening at more or less the same times each day.
+(With an emphasis on sleep lengths lasting for more or less the same durations each day.)

-I also have one more thing for you – I recently launched a Newborn Video Series designed especially for infants aged 0-16 weeks.
-This incredibly robust program includes both videos and a written guide to help you navigate everything related to your newborn.
+I also have one more thing for you – My Newborn Sleep Program designed especially for infants aged 0-16 weeks.
+This incredibly robust program includes both videos, and a written guide to help you navigate everything related to your newborn.
 Through this affordable program, you can learn not only how to help your newborn get the best daytime and nighttime sleep as possible (with lots more tips than what I was able to include above), but you’ll also gain guidance on feeding, bedroom environment, crib safety, and more.
 Use the coupon code NewbornBlog10 at checkout for 10% off The Newborn Sleep Program.

 Here’s to great sleep and newborn cuddles!!